 Blythe is a medium-sized city located in the state of California.
 With a population of 19,208 people and nine constituent neighborhoods, Blythe is the 302nd largest community in California.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Blythe is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Blythe is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Blythe who work in law enforcement and fire fighting (12.93%), office and administrative support (11.28%), and sales jobs (9.76%).
+Overall, Blythe is a city of service providers, sales and office workers, and managers.
+There are especially a lot of people living in Blythe who work in office and administrative support (12.37%), law enforcement and fire fighting (10.10%), and sales jobs (9.73%).

-The citizens of Blythe have a very low rate of college education: just 9.16% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Blythe has a very low overall level of education: only 8.33% of people over 25 hold a 4-year college degree or higher.

 Blythe is an extremely ethnically-diverse city.
 The people who call Blythe home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Blythe, accounting for 52.98% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Blythe residents report their race to be White, followed by Black or African-American.
-Blythe also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 53.91% of the city’s residents.
-Important ancestries of people in Blythe include Irish, English, Italian, and Norwegian.
+Important ancestries of people in Blythe include Irish, English, Italian, and French .

 The most common language spoken in Blythe is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Pacific Island languages.